Optimal Volume-Sensitive Bounds for Polytope Approximation: Introduction

 \section{Introduction}

-Approximating convex bodies by polytopes is a fundamental problem, which has been extensively studied in the literature (see, e.g., Bronstein~\cite{Bro08}).
-We are given a convex body $K$ in Euclidean $d$-dimensional space and an error parameter $\eps > 0$.
-The problem is to determine the minimum combinatorial complexity of a polytope that is $\eps$-close to $K$ according to some measure of similarity.
-In this paper, we define similarity in terms of the Hausdorff distance~\cite{Bro08}, and we define combinatorial complexity in terms of the number of facets.
-Throughout, we assume that the dimension $d$ is a constant.
+Approximating convex bodies by polytopes is a fundamental problem which has been extensively studied in the literature (see, e.g., Bronstein~\cite{Bro08}).
+Given a convex body $K$ in Euclidean $d$-dimensional space and a scalar $\eps > 0$, the problem is to construct a polytope $P$ of low combinatorial complexity that is $\eps$-close to $K$ according to some distance measure.
+A polytope $P$ is an \emph{$\eps$-approximation} to $K$ if the Hausdorff distance between $K$ and $P$ is at most $\eps$.
+(Definitions will be provided in Section~\ref{s:prelim}.)
+The approximation is \emph{outer} if $K \subseteq P$.
+Throughout, our measure of complexity will be the number of bounding halfspaces (or equivalently, facets) in the approximation, and we assume that the dimension $d$ is a constant.
+Our asymptotic forms conceal constant factors that depend on $d$.

-Approximation bounds presented in the literature are of two common types.
+The approximation bounds presented in the literature are of two common types.
 In both cases, it is shown that there exists $\eps_0 > 0$ such that the bounds hold for all $\eps \leq \eps_0$.
-The first of these are \emph{nonuniform bounds}, where the value of $\eps_0$ may depend on properties of $K$, for example, bounds on its maximum curvature~\cite{Bor00, Cla06, Gru93a, McV75, Sch87, Tot48}.
-This is in contrast to \emph{uniform bounds}, where the value of $\eps_0$ is independent of $K$ (but may depend on $d$).
+Bounds are said to be \emph{nonuniform} if the value of $\eps_0$ depends on the properties of $K$.
+Nonuniform bounds, such as those appearing in the works of Gruber~\cite{Gru93a}, Clarkson~\cite{Cla06}, and others \cite{Bor00,Sch87,McV75,Tot48}, typically hold subject to smoothness conditions on $K$'s boundary.

-Examples of uniform bounds include the classical work of Dudley~\cite{Dud74} and Bronshteyn and Ivanov~\cite{BrI76}.
-Dudley showed that, for $\eps \leq 1$, any convex body $K$ can be $\eps$-approximated by a polytope $P$ with $O((\Delta/\eps)^{(d-1)/2})$ facets, where $\Delta$ is $K$'s diameter.
-Bronshteyn and Ivanov showed the same bound holds for the number of vertices.
-Constants hidden in the $O$-notation depend only on $d$.
-These results have numerous applications in computational geometry, for example the construction of coresets~\cite{AHV05,ArC14,AFM17b}.
+In contrast, if the value of $\eps_0$ is independent of $K$ (but may depend on $d$), the bound is said to be \emph{uniform}.
+Such bounds hold without any additional smoothness assumptions.
+As an example of such a bound, Dudley~\cite{Dud74} showed that any convex body $K$ can be $\eps$-approximated by a polytope $P$ with at most $c_d \cdot (\diam(K)/\eps)^{(d-1)/2}$ facets, where $c_d$ is a constant depending on the dimension, $\diam(K)$ denotes $K$'s diameter, and $0 < \eps \leq \diam(K)$.
+(A simple self-contained proof was given by Har-Peled and Jones~\cite{HaJ24}.)
+Bronshteyn and Ivanov~\cite{BrI76} showed that the same bound holds for the number of vertices.
+These results have numerous applications in computational geometry, for example, in the construction of coresets~\cite{AHV05, ArC14, AFM17b}.
+Our bounds are of the uniform type.